 The declaration of conformity and the technical documentation must be kept and be available for inspection by enforcement bodies (including trading standards) by:

-- the manufacturer, if they are in the EEA
+- the manufacturer, if they are in the UK

-- if neither of the above, the importer into the EEA
+- if neither of the above, the importer into the UK

 These must be kept for a period of 10 years beginning on the day on which the electrical equipment is placed on the market.